zapier/zapier-platform-cli/README-source.md

 [insert-file:./snippets/recipe-create.js]
 ```

-Every method you define on a `resource` Zapier converts to the appropriate Trigger, Write, or Search.
+Every method you define on a `resource` Zapier converts to the appropriate Trigger, Create, or Search.
 Our examples
-above would result in an app with a New Recipe Trigger and an Add Recipe Write.
+above would result in an app with a New Recipe Trigger and an Add Recipe Create.

-## Triggers/Searches/Writes
+## Triggers/Searches/Creates

-Triggers, Searches, and Writes are the way an app defines what it is able to do.
+Triggers, Searches, and Creates are the way an app defines what it is able to do.
 Triggers read
 data into Zapier (i.e. watch for new recipes).
 Searches locate individual records (find recipe by title).
-Writes create
+Creates create
 new records in your system (add a recipe to the catalog).

 The definition for each of these follows the same structure.
 Here is an example of a trigger: